Yield: 6 mocha muffins // Total Time: 30 min. // Disclaimer: This post includes affiliate links.

 Mocha Muffins

-- In a small microwave safe bowl, melt the butter.
-Whisk in the sugar, followed by the egg, vanilla, and sour cream.
+- In a medium sized microwave safe mixing bowl, melt the butter.
+Whisk in the sugar, followed by the egg, vanilla, and kefir.

-- Add in the flour, ground coffee, baking powder, baking soda, and salt.
+- Add in the flour, coffee grounds, baking powder, and salt.
 Gently whisk the mixture together until there are only a few flour streaks left.

-- Add in the chopped chocolate, and whisk just until no flour streaks remain.
+- Add in the chocolate chips and fold them in just until no flour streaks remain.

 - Evenly distribute the muffin batter between the six parchment liners.
-Top each muffin with ~1 tbsp. of the coffee streusel.
+Top each muffin with coffee streusel.

-- Bake the muffins at 400°F for 5 minutes.
-Without opening the oven door, reduce the temperature to 350°F / 175°C. Bake for an additional 10 minutes, or until a toothpick inserted into the center of the muffins comes out clean.
+- Bake the muffins at 425°F for 5 minutes.
+Without opening the oven door, reduce the temperature to 350°F / 175°C. Bake for an additional 10-12 minutes, or until a toothpick inserted into the center of the muffins comes out clean.

-- In a small bowl, whisk together the powdered sugar, milk, and vanilla.
-Add more powdered sugar or milk to get your desired consistency.
+- In a small bowl, whisk together the powdered sugar,and 1 tbsp. espresso.
+Add more powdered sugar or espresso to get your desired consistency.
 Once the muffins have cooled to room temperature, drizzle the glaze over them.

 - Serve and enjoy!